HenryZhou19/Pytorch-Template/README.md

 * (optional) DDP across multiple machines
     * Firstly, make sure all nodes (machines) have the same code files and have access to the same data files.
-    * Secondly, enable password-free Secure Shell (ssh) communication between multiple machines which wilol be used later.
+    * Secondly, enable password-free Secure Shell (ssh) communication between multiple machines which will be used later.
     * Thirdly, get the IP address of the master node (machine) and a free port, and call them MASTER_ADDR and MASTER_PORT respectively.
     ```
     # Example(s):